PythonLinks/Mecrisp-Ice/docs/source/cross-compiler.rst

 How does it all work?
 First you load the instructions into the cross compiler.
 That defines words that the hardware supports, as well as the bits that get set for each instruction.
 Then you load the nucleus.
 That controls which hardware words are available on the target device, and enables program compilation.
 Then you load Mecrisp libraries and your application.

-@PythonLinks: "the cross compiler is most difficult to understand."

-@Mecrisp: "I agree.
-And this is **after** I commented it.
-The one by James Bowman is even harder to read."

 The first complexiy is that there are three dictionaries.
 What gForth calls ``word lists``.